-Adoption Attorney Serving Alabama in Guntersville, Arab, and Huntsville
+Adoption Attorney Serving Alabama in Guntersville, Huntsville, and Arab

 Adoptive parents are legal parents with all the rights and responsibilities that come with being a legal parent.
 Likewise, an adopted child has all the legal rights and responsibilities of a family member.
 In Alabama, both minor and adult children may be adopted.